Reviews You Can Rely On

 Credit: Jacob Clark

-The Keen Newport H2 falls short of our top marks in this category but still stands out with its outsole reminiscent of winter vehicle tires and optimized for wet conditions.
-Similarly, with its grippy Spider Rubber, the Teva Hurricane XLT2 provides dependable, well-rounded traction, though models with Vibram soles best them.
+The Keen Newport H2 falls short of our top marks in this category, but it still stands out with its outsole reminiscent of winter-vehicle tires and optimized for wet conditions.
+Similarly, with its grippy Spider Rubber, the Teva Hurricane XLT2 provides dependable, well-rounded traction, though models with Vibram soles best it.

-In general, a benefit of minimalist sandals tends to be superior traction.
+In general, a benefit of minimalist sandals is superior traction.
 A thin, flexible sole often gives a better grip on all terrains.
 The Luna Oso Flaco Winged and Earth Runner's Alpha offer excellent traction by molding around the surface below your feet and utilizing Vibram rubber.

 sandals mens - the earth runners alpha working its way up a slimy wet surface with...